-This textbook like volume on surviving infidelity is a best self-help book for women and men dealing with infidelity.
+This is a 'textbook' on surviving infidelity and a best self-help book for women and men dealing with infidelity.
 It covers every aspect of marital and committed relationship cheating from beginning to its end.
 Glass explains how infidelity starts, what maintains this elicit relationship, what causes it to fall apart, what happens after the affair is over, who are its victims, what is recovery like or alternatively what happens to those married individuals that part ways as a result of the breach of trust caused by infidelity.

 For those of you dealing with infidelity, there is probably no other book on the market today that has as much detailed information on every topic of surviving infidelity.
 Whether you are just discovering that your wife or husband has been cheating or you are focused yourself on getting over an affair, this book can be a vital road map.